Rate Limiting

 Rate limiting protects your endpoints from abuse by limiting the number of requests a project can make within a time window.
 Features include:

-- Per-project, per-endpoint rate limits
+- Per-project, per-endpoint rate limits with configurable time windows

-- Rate limit overrides stored in Redis
+- Rate limit overrides stored in Redis/Valkey — per-project and per-organization

 flowchart LR